percona/psmysql-docs/docs/installation/binary-tarball-names.md

     Written by Roland McGrath and Ulrich Drepper.
     ```

-If the `glibc2` version from your operating system is not listed, then this Percona XtraBackup version does not support that operating system.
+If the `glibc2` version from your operating system is not listed, then this Percona Server for MySQL version does not support that operating system.

 ## Binary tarball file name organization

 === "8.0.26-16 and later"

-    The following lists the platform and the associated full binary file name used by Percona XtraBackup tar files from version 8.0.26-16 and later.
+    The following lists the platform and the associated full binary file name used by Percona Server for MySQL tar files from version 8.0.26-16 and later.

     | Platform             | Percona Server for MySQL tarball name                    | glibc2 version |
     |----------------------|--------------------------------------------------------------|---|